andrewckt/building-classfier-from-posters/README.md

   <img src="testing/trainmodel.JPG">
 </p>

-We can see that the training loss went below to 0.23 and the validation loss is also in sync.
-Validation accuracy was up to 91%.
+We can see that the training loss went below to 0.23 and the validation loss is also not too far off.
+Validation accuracy was slightly over 91%.
+(Trainng up to 200 epochs did not improve the results much)

 ```
 val_eval = model.evaluate(X_test, y_test, verbose = 1)